celo-org/celo-monorepo/packages/docs/celo-gold-holders/ledger.md

 Start by installing the Celo application and setting a PIN on your Ledger device by following steps 1 and 2 [on this page](https://www.ledger.com/start/).

 {% hint style="danger" %}
-Make sure to back up both the PIN and the recovery phrase, if you lose them you lose access to your Celo assets with no recovery possible.
+Make sure to securely back up both the PIN and the recovery phrase, or mnemonic.
+If you lose them, or they are stolen, you lose access to your Celo assets with no recovery possible.
+The recovery phrase will be shown only once.
 {% endhint %}

 Open the Ledger Live App on your computer and follow the instructions on the screen.